meokullu/SubtitleParser/CONTRIBUTING.md

 ## Contribute
-You can contribute to CalculateETA.
+You can contribute to SubtitleParser.

 ## Issues
 You can fill an issue [open issues](https://github.com/meokullu/CalculateETA/issues)